In my Cashback App review, I will be checking out whether this is a legit way to save some money… Or just a scam app.

 I don’t like that they’re charging £20 for you to use it during the year.
 Other Cashback Apps are free to use.

-In addition, other Cashback apps have a far lower payout threshold. £50 is way too high in my opinion.
+Other Cashback apps also have a far lower payout threshold. £50 is way too high in my opinion.

 I’m going to guess that some of these details are going to change over time.